zesterer/euc/README.md

 ## What is `euc`?

 `euc` is a versatile, simple to use crate that allows 3D rendering on the CPU.
 It has a portable, compact design that makes it perfect for prototyping ideas, unit testing, or even simple realtime applications. `euc` is currently under active development.

 ## Why?

 - Modern graphics APIs are complex, verbose beasts.
 Rendering with the CPU means less complexity, less boilerplate and less verbosity: perfect for testing ideas.

 - Modern CPUs are fast enough to make simple 3D programs run at reasonable speeds (although they are of course no match for GPUs).
 It's possible to write surprisingly complex realtime 3D software with the CPU only.

 - Not requiring a GPU interface means that `euc` is incredibly portable.
 As a result, `euc` is `no_std` (if you have a nightly compiler).

 - `euc` has consistent cross-platform behaviour and doesn't require a GPU to run.
 This makes it perfect for use as a unit testing tool.

 - Running on the CPU allows a more dynamic approach to data access.
 For applications in which performance is less of a concern, `euc` lowers the barrier of low-level 3D development and allows for more novel approaches to graphics rendering to be realised.

+- Unusual data types can be used when rendering.
+Want to create a command-line 3D game?
+Now you use can use `char` as your pixel format directly!

 ## Coordinate System

-Where possible, `euc` tries to use a coordinate system similar in nature to OpenGL.
-If you're used to OpenGL, you'll have no trouble working with `euc`.
+By default, `euc` uses a left-handed coordinate system with 0-1 z clipping (like Vulkan).
+However, both of these properties can be changes independently and `euc` provides coordinate system constants that correspond to those of common graphics APIs such as `CoordinateMode::VULKAN` and `CoordinateMode::OPENGL`.

 ## Release Mode

 Cargo, by default, compiles Rust code in debug mode.
 In this mode, very few optimisations are made upon the code, and as a result the performance of software rendering tends to suffer.
-To experience this project with good performance, make sure to compile with the
+To experience this project with good performance, make sure to compile with the `--release` flag.
-`--release` flag.

 ## `no_std`

 `euc` can be compiled on platforms that lack standard library support.
 This makes it ideal for rendering 3D graphics on embedded devices.
 You can enable `no_std` support by disabling the default features and enabling the `libm` feature in your `Cargo.toml` file like so:

 ```toml
 [dependencies]